Impact on Health Insurance Coverage

 • not remarry before age 55.

 Court-Ordered Benefits for Children—Public Law 106-394, 114 Stat.
-1629, mandates compliance with court or administrative orders requiring federal employees to provide health benefits for their children.
-Under 5 CFR Parts 890 and 892, a federal employee subject to such an order must enroll for self and family coverage in a health plan that provides full benefits in the area where the children live or provide documentation to the agency that he or she has obtained other health benefits for the children.
+1629, mandates compliance with court or administrative orders requiring federal employees to provide health benefits for children who meet the FEHB eligibility standards.
+Under 5 CFR 890 and 892, if you are subject to such an order you must enroll in a health plan that provides full benefits in the area where the child/children live or provide documentation to the agency that you have obtained other health benefits for the child/children.

-• if the employee has no FEHB coverage, the agency will enroll him or her for self and family coverage in the option of the Blue Cross and Blue Shield Service Benefit Plan that provides the lower level of coverage;
+• if you have no FEHB coverage, the agency will enroll you in the lower option of the Blue Cross and Blue Shield Service Benefit Plan;

-• if the employee has a self-only enrollment in a fee-for-service plan or in an HMO that serves the area where all the children live, the agency will change his or her enrollment to self and family in the same option of the same plan;
+• if you have a self-only enrollment in a fee-for-service plan or in a health maintenance organization plan that serves the area where the child/children live, the agency will change your enrollment in the same plan;

-• if the employee is enrolled in an HMO that does not serve the area where all the children live, the agency will determine if a reciprocity agreement will cover all the children (a reciprocity agreement allows enrollees of one HMO to receive services from another HMO).
-If a reciprocity agreement between the employee’s HMO and another plan would cover each child, the employee may remain in his or her HMO.
-If there is no such agreement, the agency will change his or her enrollment to self and family in the lower option of the Blue Cross and Blue Shield Service Benefit Plan.
+• if you are enrolled in an HMO that does not serve the area where the child/children live, the agency will determine if a reciprocity agreement will cover all the children (a reciprocity agreement allows enrollees of one HMO to receive services from another HMO).
+If such an agreement would cover all children, you may remain in your HMO.
+If there is no agreement providing full coverage, the agency will change your enrollment to the lower option of the Blue Cross and Blue Shield Service Benefit Plan.

 If you go into an unpaid status, or if your salary becomes insufficient to make the premium withholdings, you must continue the coverage and either make direct premium payments or incur a debt to the government.
 If after retirement your annuity remains subject to such a court or administrative order but your annuity is insufficient to make the premium withholdings, you must continue the coverage and make direct premium payments for as long as the order remains in effect and the child continues to be eligible.